 Here are the most common payment structures for merchant processing services:

 With tiered pricing, the cost of each transaction is based on the amount of risk involved.
 Each payment processor has its tiers, which are associated with different levels of risk.
 The specific criteria for what’s considered “risky” varies from processor to processor.
 Most processors, however, use relatively similar criteria.
 One typical example of a high tier transaction is online credit card payments.
-The cost of this transaction would likely be substantially higher than, say, an in-person debit card payment, due to the lower likelihood of fraud.
+This transaction’s cost would likely be substantially higher than, say, an in-person debit card payment due to the lower likelihood of fraud.

 For this reason, tiered pricing usually works best for brick and mortar businesses that do not sell online.
 Other types of companies would likely find tiered pricing to be the most expensive pricing structure.